Crane Horror: Three Dead in Crewe Tower Crane Collapse

-The HSE has accused Falcon Tower Crane Services Limited of breaching Section 2(1) and Section 3(1) of the Health and Safety at Work etc. Act 1974.
-The charges come after a thorough and intricate investigation conducted by the HSE, reflecting the gravity of the situation and the commitment to ensuring accountability for workplace safety.
+The HSE has hit Falcon Tower Crane Services Limited with charges for breaching Sections 2(1) and 3(1) of the Health and Safety at Work etc. Act 1974.
+This comes after a detailed investigation into the calamity, highlighting serious failings in workplace safety protocols.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.